TheoKouzelis/TheoKouzelis.github.io/_posts/2015-02-25-learning-resources.markdown

 Great video site focusing on programing theory such as SOLID principles and Agile practices.
 [Uncle Bob](https://twitter.com/unclebobmartin) talks you through some of the more advanced areas of professional software development in these 60 minute tutorials.

 ##[The Loosely Coupled Podcast](http://looselycoupled.info/)
 This is my favourite podcast because each episode is focused on a single topic.
-The presenters ([Jeff Carouth](https://twitter.com/jcarouth) and [Matt Frost](https://twitter.com/shrtwhitebldguy)), while being entertaining work through each subject with circularity.
+The presenters ([Jeff Carouth](https://twitter.com/jcarouth) and [Matt Frost](https://twitter.com/shrtwhitebldguy)), while being entertaining work through each subject with clarity.
 Most topics are non language specific and cover a range of issues that will effect software developers careers.

 ##[PHP Town Hall Podcast](http://phptownhall.com/)
 Another great podcast.
 [Ben Edmunds](https://twitter.com/benedmunds) and [Phil Sturgeon](https://twitter.com/philsturgeon) discuss the latest events in PHP and the stresses and strains of PHP internals.